rpominov/fun-task/docs/api-reference.md

 ## `Task.create(computation)`

 Creates a Task from a computation.
 Computation is a function that accepts two callbacks.
-It should call one of those callbacks after completion with the final result (success or failure).
+It should call one of them after completion with the final result (success or failure).
 Also a computation may return a function with cancellation logic or it can return `undefined` if there is no cancellation logic.